 A decade or so earlier, you could easily recognize a project manager.
 He would be the one that would have a huge calendar with all the important dates marked in them and a pile of reports on his/her table that are left to be reviewed.

-But thanks to the project management software of now, all these are taken care of digitally now.
+But thanks to modern project management software, all of these are taken care of digitally now.

-A project manager is someone who sees to everything from the project planning to setting the project budget and timelines to ensuring there is proper team collaboration to evaluating the project progress.
+A project manager is someone who sees to everything from the project planning to set the project budget and timelines to ensure there is proper team collaboration to evaluating the project progress.

 Depending on the work, a project manager may have to juggle multiple projects at a time.
 He/she acts as a link between the team and all the stakeholders.

 Sometimes, it’s someone who has expertise in a certain field.
 It’s very common for someone who has exceptional leadership skills in a current role to be promoted to a project manager.